Opera (company): Early development

-Opera was founded as an independent company in Norway in 1995 by the Icelandic Jon Stephenson von Tetzchner and Geir Ivarsøy.
+Opera was founded as an independent company in Norway in 1995 by the Icelandic Jon Stephenson von Tetzchner and Geir Ivarsøy, making it one of the oldest web browser companies still active.
 They had initially begun development of the Opera web browser while both working at Norwegian telecommunications company Telenor.

 Opera's first product, the Opera web browser version 2.10 for Windows, was publicly released in 1996.
 Opera began development of its first browser for mobile device platforms in 1998.
 Opera 4.0, released in 2000, included a new cross-platform core that facilitated creation of editions of Opera for multiple operating systems and platforms.

 Up to this point, the Opera browser was trialware and had to be purchased after the trial period ended, however, this ended with version 5.0, released in 2000.
 Instead, Opera became ad-sponsored, displaying advertisements to users without a license, which was commonly criticized as a barrier to gaining market share.
 In newer versions, the user was allowed a choice of generic graphical banners or text-based targeted advertisements provided by Google based upon the page being viewed.